mamedev/mame/docs/source/commandline/commandline-all.rst

 | **-[no]rotate**
 |
-|	Rotate the game to match its normal state (horizontal/vertical).
+|	Rotate the system to match its normal state (horizontal/vertical).
 This ensures that both vertically and horizontally oriented systems show up correctly without the need to rotate your monitor.
-If you want to keep the game displaying 'raw' on the screen the way it would have in the arcade, turn this option OFF.
+If you want to keep the system displaying 'raw' on the screen the way it would have in the arcade, turn this option OFF.
 The default is ON (*-rotate*).
 |
 |